Jan Pinkava: Career

 After university he turned to a career in computer animation initially in London, with Digital Pictures, who specialised in TV commercials.

 In 1993 he joined Pixar, and moved to the USA.
 His "Arrows" TV commercial for Listerine won the Gold Clio Award in 1994.

 His 1997 animated short Geri's Game won the Oscar for Best Animated Short on his mother's birthday, which prompted him to dedicate the award to her long-distance, with a message in Czech and won a string of other awards.

 The short film "67 Aluminum Plates" was created during the 1998 Ottawa International Animation Festival by a group of volunteers under the direction of Jan Pinkava.
 The film is stop motion, filmed in one long day and edited the next.
 It was shown on the closing night of the festival.

-In 2000, he began work as director on Ratatouille, a European-flavoured, ultimate-outsider tale based on his original story.
-This was to have been his feature film debut and the first Pixar film beyond the terms of the then-expiring Pixar-Disney franchise.
+In 2000, he began development on Ratatouille, a European-flavoured, ultimate-outsider tale based on his original story.
+This was to have been his feature film debut as a director.

 In 2005, Pinkava was replaced as main director by The Incredibles director Brad Bird.
 In an interview given in 2006, Pinkava had "no comment" about this turn of events and for two years staunchly refrained from comment on the genesis of the film.
 At the time when he was replaced, Pinkava had written the core storyline of the film and created the styling, key characters, and sets.
 Following his departure from the project, Pinkava initially undertook other duties and then left the company.
 In the final film, Pinkava is credited for his original story idea and as the co-director.
 The film was nominated for five Academy Awards, including a nomination for Pinkava (along with Jim Capobianco and Bird) in the Best Original Screenplay category.

-He subsequently worked as a director at LAIKA on his new film Little White Lie, but left in 2011; along with Claire Jennings, the studio's head of entertainment.
+He subsequently worked as a development director at Laika on his new film Little White Lie, but left in 2011.

-In 2013, as a creative executive in Motorola Mobility, he came up with a new, in-phone, interactive animation genre.
+In 2013, as a creative executive in Motorola Mobility, he co-created a new, in-phone, immersive interactive animation storytelling concept: "Let's make a movie, but give the camera to the audience."

-From 2014 to 2019, Pinkava was a Creative Director of Google Spotlight Stories, an experimental unit involved in the making of 360° interactive shorts.
+From 2014 to 2019, Pinkava was Creative Director of the Google Spotlight Stories project, an experimental unit involved in Google's Advanced Technologies and Projects group (ATAP) making 360° immersive interactive shorts for film, mobile and Virtual Reality.
+The collaborative work won many prizes, including the ASIFA-Hollywood Ub Iwerks award for technical advancement in the art for animation, the first Emmy for outstanding innovation in interactive storytelling, and an Oscar nomination.

+Since June 2023, Jan Pinkava has been Director of the Animationsinstitut at the Filmakademie Baden-Württemberg, one of the world's leading institutions for animation, visual effects and interactive media, which is located in Ludwigsburg, Germany.
+As the institute's director, Pinkava supervises all artistic as well as administrative activities.
+As part of his role, he is the Conference Chair of FMX – Film & Media Exchange: Europe's largest digital media conference dedicated to animation, visual effects, interactive and immersive media.